-Once-a-day issuance of the Planning Forecast (FWF) will begin early-to-mid May, but will be dependent on ongoing weather and fuel conditions.
+Once-a-day issuance of the Planning Forecast (FWF) typically begins in mid-May, but will be dependent on ongoing weather and fuel conditions.
 These forecasts will be issued Monday through Friday by 0730 PDT (0830 MDT).

 Starting dates for the full complement of fire weather products, including NFDRS Forecasts and twice-daily Planning Forecasts, will depend on variables such as fuel dryness and customer needs.
-This typically occurs in late May or early June.
+This typically occurs by early June.

 Staff meteorologists are available anytime; 24 hours a day, 7 days a week.
-The fire weather desk is staffed from 0630 to 1430 PDT (0730 to 1530 MDT).
+The fire weather desk is staffed from 0630 to 1430 PDT (0730 to 1530 MDT) during the "fire season" along with the shoulder seasons.